 New Collection Process

 While single stream has made it easy for people on campus to recycle, the collection of all those recyclables was challenging.
-The new collection process allows building staff to put the blue recycling bags directly into on site compactors for pick-up by Waste Management trucks.
+The new collection process allows building staff to put the clear recycling bags directly into on site compactors for pick-up by Waste Management trucks.
 This results in greater efficiency, less transportation, and ultimately a higher campus recycling rate because the process is more user-friendly.

 The purchase of new single-stream compactors demonstrates the University’s commitment to waste reduction.
 Twenty-two of these trash-to-recycling conversions have been completed since the fall of 2008, including the West Quad dorms, Fischer Graduate Town Homes, the Morris Inn, the Joyce Center, Soccer/Lacrosse fields, and North and South Dining Halls.
-More recycling compactors are scheduled to be installed at some of the most heavily used buildings on campus.